ekrich/scala-unicode/README.md

 and **Scala.js**.
 2. Provide access to the Unicode database reusing code used in transforming the data as needed.
-3. Allow a relatively easy path to upgrade the Unicode data and regenerate the new data needed.
+3. Allow an easy path to upgrade the Unicode data and regenerate the new data needed.
 4. Assess whether the data needed for `regex` and `Character` can be shared to reduce the code size of **Scala Native** applications.